-Lastly, we removed a potentially "bad control": whether the individual is religious.
-22 It may be the case that religiosity is co-determined with climate views and that it is itself an outcome variable, in which case our intolerance point estimates could have become biased.
+&lt;sup>22 When deciding what control variables to include, one has to balance the risk of not including "good" controls, in which case omitted variable bias arises, and the risk of including "bad" controls.
+As Angrist and Pischke (2009, p.
+64) write: "Some variables are bad controls and should not be included in a regression model, even when their inclusion might be expected to change the short regression coefficients.
+Bad controls are variables that are themselves outcome variables in the notional experiment at hand.
+That is, bad controls might just as well outcome variable, in which case our intolerance point estimates could have become biased.
 We have therefore re-run the models of Tables 1 and 2, as well as the models partly shown in the bottom panels of Tables 3 and 4, without religiosity and without changing anything else.
 This exercise does not change the results in any substantial way, indicating that religiosity does not introduce bias (results are available on request).

 Second, since our theoretical framework in Section 2 presents knowledge and values as determinants of intolerance, we test if intolerance retains its statistical significance when including indicators of knowledge and values.
 In other words, we ask whether intolerance, as we suggest on theoretical grounds, continues to be a predictor of climate views when its posited main determinants are included as well.
-In order to check this, we include measures of the educational level in the respondents' country of origin (Education, the average number of years in schooling, from Barro and Lee, 2013) and two value indicators from the country of origin (one at a time): Self-enhancement and Conservation.23 The former is an indicator of the degree to which one prioritizes oneself as opposed to valuing more transcendent aspects of life; the latter is an indicator of the degree to which one values traditionalism and stability as opposed to valuing openness and change.
+In order to check this, we include measures of the educational level in the respondents' country of origin (Education, the average number of years in schooling, from Barro and Lee, 2013) and two value indicators from the country of origin (one at a time): Self-enhancement and Conservation.
+The former is an indicator of the degree to which one prioritizes oneself as opposed to valuing more transcendent aspects of life; the latter is an indicator of the degree to which one values traditionalism and stability as opposed to valuing openness and change.
 The regression results are presented in Table 6, where the model specification we use is the last one of Tables 3 and 4: the one with the second highest number of control variables.
-24 For reasons of brevity, we do not report the point estimates of the control variables.
+For reasons of brevity, we do not report the point estimates of the control variables.